 Tri-Met is the municipal corporation that provides public transportation for much of the three counties in the Portland metropolitan area.

 Water and Sewer

 Some utilities, like water and sewer, are provided by the City.
 Other, such as electricity, natural gas, garbage, phone, and cable, are operated by businesses.
-Bimonthly billing for City-operated utilities goes through the Finance Department.
-If you have questions about the amount you have been billed or need to make arrangements for a change in service, contact them at 503-635-0265.
+Monthly billing for City-operated utilities goes through the Finance Department.
+If you have questions about the amount you have been billed, please contact Utility Billing at 503-635-0265 or email@example.com.
+To start or stop service, please fill out the Service Form.
 Utility services provided by the City.

 Cable Television (Comcast)